 All degree options provide a strong foundation in science, mathematics, and engineering science; technical competence in multiple areas of bioengineering practice; and an understanding of the importance of ethics, safety, professionalism and socioeconomic concerns in resolving technical problems through synthesis, planning, and design.
 Elements of design are introduced at the freshman level.
 This is followed by an analysis and design component in professional program courses, culminating in a comprehensive design experience.

 The master's program is based upon graduate level work in Bioengineering, life sciences and related physical sciences.
+The Univeristy catalog will be able to assist you in finding out additional information on the Masters program as well as admision requirements.

 The doctoral program is based upon graduate level work in Bioengineering, and extensive graduate training in the life sciences and related physical sciences.
 The program is aimed at the development of professional biomedical engineers capable of independent research.
+The Univeristy catalog will be able to assist you in finding out additional information on the Doctoral program as well as admision requirements.

 Combined Degree Plan: B.S. in Biology and M.S. in Biomedical Engineering

-This five-year curriculum prepares students for careers in the fast growing biotechnology and Bioengineering industries.
+This five-year curriculum prepares students for careers in the fast growing Biotechnology and Bioengineering industries.
 The curriculum also prepares students for medical school and advanced study.
 Students are required to take courses from engineering, life sciences and liberal arts, culminating in a five-year Master of Science Degree in Biomedical Engineering, including a Bachelor of Science Degree in Biology.
 The curriculum is offered jointly by the College of Engineering and the College of Science.

 Fast Track Programs for a Master's Degree in Biomedical Engineering